NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/01 - John.md

 Author: [[Bible Study/People in the Bible/The Apostles/John|John]]
 Date Written: 70 AD - 110 AD

+John's Gospel presents the life, teachings, miracles, death, and resurrection of Jesus Christ, emphasizing His divine nature and love.
+It delves into His profound relationship with the Father, His offer of eternal life through belief in Him, and His role as the Light overcoming darkness, illustrating His deep, personal connection with believers and His call for unity and love among them.

 ### Key Themes and Content

 - **The Divinity of Christ**: John emphasizes Jesus as the incarnate Word of God (Logos), highlighting his divine nature from the very beginning: "In the beginning was the Word, and the Word was with God, and the Word was God" ([[Bibles/CSB/43 - John/John 1#1|John 1:1]]).